-A string literal is, no surprise here, a sequence of characters enclosed in quotes.
-NodeBrain does not support an escape sequence, so there is no way to include a quote in a NodeBrain string object.
+A string identifier is, no surprise here, a sequence of characters enclosed in quotes.
+There is no escape symbol, so there is no way to include a quote in a string object.

 '''

 "process has failed"

 "threshold of 5 reached"

 "http://sourceforge.net"

 '''